Medically reviewed by Drugs.com. Last updated on Jun 29, 2023.

 QT-prolonging Agents (Highest Risk): QT-prolonging Agents (Indeterminate Risk - Caution) may enhance the QTc-prolonging effect of QT-prolonging Agents (Highest Risk).
 Management: Monitor for QTc interval prolongation and ventricular arrhythmias when these agents are combined.
 Patients with additional risk factors for QTc prolongation may be at even higher risk.
 Monitor therapy

 The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.

 Central nervous system: Headache (4%), paresthesia (3%), burning sensation (2%), dizziness (1%), sensation of cold (1%)

 Local: Bruising at injection site (2%)

-<1% (Limited to important or life-threatening): Acute renal failure, anaphylactoid reaction, anaphylaxis, nephrogenic systemic fibrosis (NSF/NFD), prolonged Q-T interval on ECG
+<1%, postmarketing, and/or case reports: Acute renal failure, anaphylactoid reaction, anaphylaxis, nephrogenic systemic fibrosis (NSF/NFD), prolonged QT interval on ECG

 Concerns related to adverse effects:

 • Hypersensitivity reactions: Hypersensitivity, including anaphylactic reactions (rare), may occur; appropriate equipment (eg, ventilator) and emergency medications (eg, epinephrine) should be available during use.
 Delayed reactions may also occur (within several hours of administration).
 Patients with a history of allergic reactions and/or bronchial asthma may be at an increased risk for developing hypersensitivity reactions; use caution in these patients.